stanleyhuang12/simulacrum/README.md

 To Do:

-* Update the interaction interface + WebSocket to support audio-streaming, STT transcription, and TTS transcriptions
+* Update the interaction interface + WebSocket to support audio-streaming, STT transcription, and TTS transcriptions [DONE]
-* Polishing front-end
+* Polishing front-end [DONE]
-* Building interface that supports variable intermittent feedback from a coach
+* Building interface that supports variable intermittent feedback from a coach [TODO]
-* Fetch API endpoints for end-of-call feedback to help community advocates better improve/localize/tailor their advocacy and messaging
+* Fetch API endpoints for end-of-call feedback to help community advocates better improve/localize/tailor their advocacy and messaging [DONE]
-* Update the database management system to Redis
+ * Update errors

-* Get feedback from colleagues on how to incorporate deliberative democracy principles into each step
+* Update the database management system to PostgreSQL on AWS [DONE]